Dr Martin Dines

 Domains

-I lecture in twentieth-century and contemporary British and American writing.
-From 2015 to 2021 I was course leader for Kingston's MA English Literature, whose programme I redesigned and which now focuses on transgressive texts and dissident writing.
+I lecture in 20th-century and contemporary British and American writing.
+From 2015 to 2021, I was course leader for Kingston's MA English Literature, a programme I redesigned and which now focuses on transgressive texts and dissident writing.

 My teaching engages with a range of live issues, including the ways authors have grappled with social and technological change, how narratives have been shaped by borders, migration and the experience of being between cultures, and the intimate yet often troubled relationship between writing and sexuality.

 I find classroom-based teaching enormously rewarding, but I am also excited to work with students outside of the seminar room.
-In 2020, for instance, I devised and led ‘walking workshops' in which students explore the literary heritage – and the narrative possibilities – of local neighbourhoods with the help of a mobile phone-based app.
-(For details, see Gallery, below.)
+For our first-year module 'Reading London', for instance, I devised and led ‘walking workshops' in which students explore the literary heritage – and the narrative possibilities – of local neighbourhoods with the help of a mobile phone-based app.
+I have liaised with Kingston-based organisations to develop live briefs for the third-year module 'Humanities in the Environment', which sees students apply creative-writing and literary-critical approaches to deal with a challenge or issue that relates to the local environment.

-I currently teach on the following BA and MA English Literature modules:
+I have taught recently on the following UG and PG English / Creative Writing modules:

-Level 6: 'Black and Asian Writing'; 'Gender and Sexuality'; 'Radical Writers'; 'Dissertation'
+- Level 6: 'Black and Asian Writers'; 'Gender and Sexuality'; 'Radical Writers'; 'Humanities in the Environment'

 Qualifications